 I’ve been on two trips: Spring Wildlife Festival & Carpathian Mammals tour.
 Both really different and excellent.
 My main goal was to see wolves & bison.
 But in the end I’ve seen much more and learned so much.
 For example, I learned a lot about tracking which is actually much more exciting than I expected.
 Seen so many birds in Białowieża which got me much more excited than I would have guessed.
 The guides do really their best so you would see what you want to see.

 – Gregory, BE, Oct 2020

 Explore the wildest parts of Polish Carpathians

-Join our crazy guide in a tireless search of Wolves, Bears, Lynx and European Bison.
+Join our crazy guide in a tireless search of Wolves, Bears, European Bison and...
+Lynx and Wildcat.
 Spend exciting and intensive days in the wilderness with chances of actually seeing these elusive mammals!

-This is a short but intensive tour in the wildest part of Poland, the unscathed and undiscovered Bieszczady Mts in the Eastern Carpathians.
+This is quite an intensive but very rewarding tour in the wildest part of Poland, the unscathed and undiscovered Bieszczady Mts in the Eastern Carpathians.

-We will stay at a small, family run wooden guesthouse or a modest hotel, depending on availability and distance to the best sites at a given time to save on driving.
-All the venues have comfortable twin or single rooms with en suite facilities and serve gorgeous traditional Polish food.
+We will stay at a small, family run wooden guesthouse or a comfortable hotel, depending on availability and distance to the best sites at a given time to save on driving.
+All the venues have twin or single rooms with en suite facilities and serve gorgeous traditional Polish food.

 See real wildlife in a respectful way